Evidence for goodness of fit in Karl Pearson chi-squared statistics: Evidence for equivalence in chi-squared statistics

 {\bf Proof of Proposition 1(b).} Use Lagrange multipliers; for details, see Appendix~\ref{app:optim}.

 \begin{remark} Proposition~\ref{prop1} (a) shows that equivalence of Definition~\ref{def2} is more stringent than Definition~\ref{def1} for the same $k$.
-For the chi-squared statistic, the $d_0$ of Definition~\ref{def2} leads to $\lambda_0 =nr d_0^2=nk^2/(r-1)\,$ It was found that the choice $k=1/2$ generally provides moderate evidence for equivalence when it should while finding negligible or negative evidence for equivalence under nearby models; see the fitting of normal and Poisson models in Sections~\ref{sec:normality} and \ref{sec:poisson}. \end{remark}
+For the chi-squared statistic, the $d_0$ of Definition~\ref{def2} leads to $\lambda_0 =nr d_0^2=nk^2/(r-1)\,.$ It is shown later that the choice $k=1/2$ generally provides moderate evidence for equivalence when it should while finding negligible or negative evidence for equivalence under nearby models; see the fitting of normal and Poisson models {to data} in Sections~\ref{sec:normality} and \ref{sec:poisson}. \end{remark}\

 \begin{remark} Proposition~\ref{prop1} (b) identifies the points $\bp ^*$ on the sphere centered at $\bu _r$ with radius $d_0$ that have the least divergence $J(\bp ^*,\bu _r)$, and hence the least expected evidence $\sqrt {J}$ to be found in a statistic with $\chi ^2_{\nu ,\lambda }$ distribution when the null $\lambda =\lambda _0=nrd_0^2$ and the alternative is $\lambda =0$.
 It follows that $\bp ^*$ will be hardest to identify by a statistical test of these hypotheses.
 For from (\ref{evidlevelpower}) and any fixed $\alpha $, the power against an alternative is monotone increasing in the expected evidence, which is essentially $\sqrt {J}$. \end{remark}